Sokollu Mehmed Pasha: Personal life

 Mehmed spent the following years in peace, governing and administrating the realm.

-Mehmed's nephew, Sokolu Mustafa Bey, was also a prominent politician, who became Viceroy of the Eyalet of Bosnia in 1564.
+Mehmed's nephew, Sokollu Mustafa Pasha, was also a prominent politician, was sanjakbey of Bosnia and later the longest-serving governor of Budin Eyalet.
 It is said that Sokollu learned many lessons and refined his expansionist strategies under the influence of Seydi Reis.
 One of the most important pieces of knowledge that was passed on to Sokollu was that the Ottoman Empire was an all-time high across the region.